vladimirvivien/dapr-examples/03-pubsub/README.md

 ```
 kubectl get components

 NAME            AGE
+orders-pubsub   20s
-orders-store   72m
+orders-store    20s
 ```

-We see component `order-store` is deployed with no problem.
+We see components `order-store` and `order-pubsub` are deployed with no problem.

-Next, ensure the application pod is deployed in the cluster:
+Next, ensure the application pods are deployed in the cluster:

 ```
 kubectl get deployments -l app=frontendsvc -o wide